Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: TS-GE : Algorithm Description and Features

 The key features of our proposed algorithm \texttt{TS-GE} are i) actively detecting the change in the bandit framework, ii) identifying the arm which has undergone a change, and iii) modify its probability of getting selected in the further rounds based on the amount of change.
 The \texttt{TS-GE} algorithm consists of an initialization phase called explore-then-commit, \texttt{ETC}, followed by two alternating phases: classical \ac{TS} phase followed by a \ac{BP} phase to determine a change in the system.
 In case a change is detected in the \ac{BP} phase, the arm which has undergone a change is identified using an optional sub-routine called \ac{GE}.
 Thus, the \ac{GE} phase is only triggered if a change is detected in the BP phase.
 The overall algorithm is illustrated in Fig.~\ref{fig:Illustration} and presented in Algorithm~\ref{alg:main}.
 Each $E_i$ consists of one \texttt{TS} phase, one \texttt{BP} phase, and (optionally) one \texttt{GE} phase.
-Next let us elaborate on the constituent phases of \texttt{TE-GE}.